-- "WebLogic Server JSP Templates" on page 7-17 - "Create a Form JSP" on page 7-19 - "Create a Table JSP for Monitoring" on page 7-23 - "Create a Table Column for Navigating to Other Pages" on page 7-25 - "Add Buttons and Checkboxes to Tables" on page 7-28 - "Configure Table Preferences" on page 7-33
+- Section 7.4.1, "WebLogic Server JSP Templates" - Section 7.4.2, "Create a Form JSP" - Section 7.4.3, "Create a Table JSP for Monitoring" - Section 7.4.4, "Create a Table Column for Navigating to Other Pages" - Section 7.4.8, "Add Buttons and Check Boxes to Tables" - Section 7.4.9, "Configure Table Preferences"

-WebLogic Server JSP Templates
+7.4.1 WebLogic Server JSP Templates

 Table 7-2 describes the JSP templates that you can use for your Administration Console extensions.
 All of the templates are located in the /layouts directory, which is relative to the WEB-INF directory of the Administration Console.
-WebLogic Server does not publish the templates themselves, but "Using BEA Templates and JSP Tags" on page 7-1 describes how to use them.
+For more specific information about what a template does, open the JSP file and read the comment toward the beginning of the file.